-Focused ultrasound is an incision-free, minimally invasive treatment for essential tremor, a neurological condition that causes uncontrollable shaking, most often in the hands, head or voice.
+Focused ultrasound is an incision-free, minimally invasive treatment for essential tremor, a neurological condition in which uncontrollable shaking – most often in the hands, head or voice – happens during movement.
 Essential tremor is the most common movement disorder, affecting an estimated 10 million Americans.
 For some people, the shakiness is so severe that it impedes their ability to function.
 Although the cause is not well understood, research has shown that the tremor can be alleviated by treating a small area deep inside the brain that regulates movement; this tiny area is the ventral intermediate (Vim) nucleus of the thalamus.

 During this outpatient procedure, high-intensity sound waves, guided by MRI, are focused on the Vim.
 These sound waves pass painlessly and safely through skin, bone and brain to reach their target.
 Much as a magnifying glass can focus sunlight to burn a hole in paper, the focused ultrasound generates enough heat to burn cells in the Vim without harming surrounding tissue.
 Recovery time is short, and the treatment can significantly reduce tremor, improving the ability to perform daily activities, such as eating, drinking and writing.
 It does not, however, cure the underlying disease.